Pat LaMarche

-Patricia Helen LaMarche (born November 26, 1960) is an American political figure and activist with the Green Party of the United States; she was the party's vice-presidential candidate in the 2004 United States presidential election, with David Cobb as its presidential candidate, and was one of seven co-chairs of the party’s national committee, and was elected to that position on July 24, 2005.
+Patricia Helen LaMarche (born November 26, 1960) is an American political figure and activist with the Green Party of the United States; she was the party's vice-presidential candidate in the 2004 United States presidential election, with David Cobb as its presidential candidate, and was one of seven co-chairs of the party’s national committee from 2005 to 2012.

 LaMarche is also a two-time former candidate for Governor of Maine (1998 and 2006).

 Early life

 LaMarche was born in Providence, Rhode Island, the fourth of five children.
 She grew up in a public housing project in that city.
 Her maternal grandparents were immigrants from southern Ireland.
-Her father, Paul Henri LaMarche, is a doctor, and her mother, Genevieve (née Judge), was at that time a housewife but later became an auditor employed by the state of Maine.
+Her father, Paul Henri LaMarche, is a doctor, and her mother, Genevieve, was at that time a housewife but later became an auditor employed by the state of Maine.
 When the family moved to Bangor, Maine, in the 1970s, LaMarche enrolled at John Bapst Memorial High School where she graduated near the top of her class.
 She pursued her education with four years at Boston College.

 LaMarche returned to Maine in 1982, and the following year, she married Michael Russell.
 She had two children: Rebecca in 1985 and John in 1987.
 Patricia and Michael divorced in 1990.
 In the late 1980s, she moved into the broadcasting field and was employed at various television and radio stations in the Bangor area.
 LaMarche has taught Public Relations at Husson College's school of Communications and headed the Bangor chapter of the Children's Miracle Network.

 In 1996 LaMarche moved south to Portland, Maine, to take a job at talk radio station WGAN.